Once a VC fund crosses 3x, any individual loss or underperformer just doesn’t matter

 - Third, post-Initial Traction, caring too much about losing your investors’ money will make you too risk-averse.
 Once you’re at $1-$1.5m in ARR or so, you can still fail.
 But you’ve done The Impossible.
 It’s time to get to The Inevitable, $10m ARR.
 Your biggest risk really here is not getting there fast enough.
 Stop living hand-to-mouth.
 Stop taking out the garbage yourself, if you don’t have to.
 Stop paying below-market salaries, and only hiring the managers you can get, not best-of-breed.
 Stop paying sales reps too little.
 Stop hiring directors instead of VPs to save money.
 Get it done.
 Make it so.
 Grow faster.
 And if that increases the risk you lose all your investors’ money, so be it.

 - And later, it’s just a valuation game.
 I firmly believe in Mark Suster’s top end of normal.
 You don’t want angry investors who feel ripped off in a deal.
 Those scars last a long time, and disalign interests.
-But I mean, if investors want to invest at some soon-to-be-unicorn valuation when your start-up is doing $10m in ARR growing 200% YoY, dude, just take it.
+But I mean, if investors want to invest at some soon-to-be-unicorn valuation when your start-up is doing $10m in ARR growing 200% YoY, and you want it, just take it.
 Don’t overanalyze it.

 If you worry beyond that if you worry too much about the moral obligations in losing all your investors’ money … you’re just adding unnecessary stress to an already impossible task.
 I’m not saying spend it all in 12 months, or increase your burn to worrisome levels.
 Do what’s right for the business, even in these heady days for SaaS.